gambrilus/devops-netology/terminal2.md

 10  /proc/[pid]/cmdline строка 120
     This read-only file holds the complete command line for the process, unless the process is a zombie.
 In the latter case, there is nothing in this file: that is, a read on this file will

     /proc/[pid]/exe строка 146
     Under  Linux  2.2  and later, this file is a symbolic link containing the actual pathname of the executed command.
 This symbolic link can be dereferenced normally; attempting to open it will open the executable.
 You can even type /proc/[pid]/exe to run another copy of the same executable that is being run by process [pid].
-If the pathname has been unlinked,  the  sym‐ bolic link will contain the string '(deleted)' appended to the original pathname.
+If the pathname has been unlinked,  the  symbolic link will contain the string '(deleted)' appended to the original pathname.
 In a multithreaded process, the contents of this symbolic link are not available if the main thread has already terminated (typically by calling pthread_exit(3)).
     Permission to dereference or read (readlink(2)) this symbolic link is governed by a ptrace access mode PTRACE_MODE_READ_FSCREDS check; see ptrace(2).
     Under Linux 2.0 and earlier, /proc/[pid]/exe is a pointer to the binary which was executed, and appears as a symbolic link.
 A readlink(2) call on this file under  Linux  2.0  returns a string in the format:
         [device]:inode

     For example, [0301]:1502 would be inode 1502 on device major 03 (IDE, MFM, etc. drives) minor 01 (first partition on the first drive).

         find(1) with the -inum option can be used to locate the file.

 11  grep sse /proc/cpuinfo
     sse2